Château de Montségur

 The Château de Montségur (English: Castle of Montsegur; Languedocien: Castèl de Montsegur) is a former fortress near Montségur, a commune in the Ariège department in southern France.
 Its ruins are the site of a razed stronghold of the Cathars.
 The present fortress on the site, though described as one of the "Cathar castles," is actually of a later period.
 It has been listed as a monument historique by the French Ministry of Culture since 1862.
+In July 2026, the Royal Capetian Fortresses of Languedoc (including this fortress) were designated by UNESCO as a World Heritage Site.

 Geography

 The ruins of Montségur are perched at a precarious 1200 m altitude in the south of France near the Pyrenees.
 Located in the heart of France's Languedoc-Occitanie regions, 80 km southwest of Carcassonne, Montségur dominates a rock formation known as a pog — a term derived from the Languedocien dialect of Occitan — puòg or puèg, meaning "peak, hill, mountain."
 The top of the ruin is reached by a path and is 170 m above the road.